 Concise and to the point

-Recruiters and hiring managers can be busy people, so it is important to keep your resume concise and easy to read.
-Make sure to use bullet points with clear and simple language, avoiding using slang terms that are not relevant to your role.
+Recruiters and hiring managers can be busy people.
+It is important to keep your resume concise and easy to read.
+Make sure to use bullet points with clear and simple language.
+Avoid using slang terms that are not relevant to your role.

 Grace Hogg (Principal Consultant)